stashed/docs/docs/addons/etcd/basic-auth/index.md

 This addon should be able to take backup of the databases with matching major versions as discussed in [Addon Version Compatibility](/docs/addons/etcd/README.md#addon-version-compatibility).

 ### Create Secret

-You can skip this section if you don't have any authentication enabled in your Etcd cluster.
+>You can skip this section if you don't have any authentication enabled in your Etcd cluster.

-We need to create a secret containing access credentials to take backup using Stash while we have enabled basic-authentication in the Etcd cluster.
-We need to encode the username and password in base64 encoding into the secret.
-Let's create the secret containing the username and password of our Etcd database from the following YAML,
+We need to create a Secret containing access credentials to take backup using Stash while we have enabled basic authentication in the Etcd cluster.
+Here is the YAML of a Secret containing the username and password of our Etcd cluster,

 ```yaml
 apiVersion: v1